ndelvalle/generator-api/README.md

 ## To do
 * Create more generator templates to add new models once the project was initialized
 * Implement testing in the generated project
+* Improve Docker support for production environments

 ## Contributing
 Contributors are welcome, please fork and send pull requests!
 If you have any ideas on how to improve this project please submit an issue.